tyhho/OT-2_3D_Designs/README.md

 This object was designed to work with TipOne 300 $mu$L tips.
 It also works well with TipOne 200 $mu$L or TipOne 10 $mu$L tips albeit imperfect fit due to its design.

-Status Functionally verified
+Status: Functionally verified
-Recommended print setting 40% infill, Brim, Cubic
+Recommended print setting: 40% infill, Brim, Cubic

 ### Substitutes for 4-in-1 tube rack set
 Relevant items